CalesDumb/dotfiles/README.md

 # About My System
 ![My BSPWM Desktop](screen.png)

 This repository is my personal dotfiles.
-Dotfiles are the files responsible for customization on your Un*x system.
+Dotfiles are the files responsible for customization on your BSD(Unix-like) system.
 This exists so that anyone can see how I have customized my system.
-The customization and configuration files on Un*x systems are referred to as dotfiles, because typically they begin with a period.
+The customization and configuration files on BSD(Unix-like) systems are referred to as dotfiles, because typically they begin with a period.

 I am currently running FreeBSD.
 As you can see below I have started using bspwm.
 It is a feature rich tiling window manager that represents windows as the leaves of a full binary tree.